Limit Order Books: Empirical Observations in LOBs

-\textcite{Cont:2011} recently proposed that in limit order markets, price impact should be studied as a function of the difference between limit order flow on the bid side and the ask side of the LOB, rather than of $\Omega_\omega(T)$, thus acknowledging that cancellations can also have price impact.
-Using data from the NYSE, the authors performed an ordinary least squares regression of the mean change in mid-price over a time window of length 10 seconds onto the limit order flow imbalance over the same time window, for each stock separately.
-For 43 out of the 50 stocks studied, the gradient coefficient of the regression was found to be significantly different from 0, working at the 95\% level.
-The value of the gradient coefficient was found to be larger on average for those stocks with smaller mean values of $\left|n(b(t),t)\right|$ and $n(a(t),t)$.
-The authors noted that their ordinary least squares regressions provided a ``surprisingly high'' strength of fit across all stocks, despite the nuances of how the individual stocks were traded.
-In particular, the mean of the $R^2$ coefficients for the individual stocks' regressions was found to be $65\%$.
-When the regressions were repeated, but using $\Omega_\omega(T)$ rather than limit order flow imbalance as the independent variable, the average of the $R^2$ coefficients was only $32\%$.
-Furthermore, the authors conjectured that any observable relationship between price impact and $\Omega_\omega(T)$ was actually a by-product of the fact that $\Omega_\omega(T)$ was correlated with limit order flow imbalance, and that limit order flow imbalance was the real driving force.
+\citet{Cont:2011} recently proposed that price impact in LOBs should be studied as a function of the difference between aggregate order flow on the bid and ask sides, rather than of $\Omega^\omega(T)$.
+They thereby acknowledged that cancellations can also have price impact.
+Using data for 50 stockes traded on the NYSE, they performed (separately for each stock) an ordinary least-squares regression of the mean change in mid-price over a time window of length 10 seconds onto the order flow imbalance over the same time window.
+For 43 of the stocks studied, the slope of the regression line was significantly different from 0 at the 95\% level and was larger on average for those stocks with smaller mean values of $\left|n(b(t),t)\right|$ and $n(a(t),t)$. \citet{Cont:2011} noted that their ordinary least squares regressions provided a strong fit across all stocks, despite the nuances of how the individual stocks were traded.
+Regressions using $\Omega^\omega(T)$ rather than order flow imbalance as the independent variable produced significantly worse fits to the data. \citet{Cont:2011} conjectured that any observable relationship between price impact and $\Omega^\omega(T)$ was actually a byproduct of the correlation between $\Omega^\omega(T)$ and order flow imbalance.